-You may need physical therapy to help you learn new methods of performing daily activities due to limited motion or stiffness in the fingers.
+You may need occupational therapy or physical therapy to help you learn new methods of performing daily activities due to limited motion or stiffness in your fingers.
 These alternative methods are directed at controlling excess pressure and pain.

-If you are overweight or obese, your doctor may also encourage a change in diet.
-You may be referred to a dietitian who can assist you in developing healthier eating patterns that can help you lose weight, which will increase your ability to move around.
+If you’re overweight or obese, your doctor may also encourage a change in diet.
+You may be referred to a dietitian who can assist you in developing healthier eating patterns that can help you lose weight.
+This will increase your ability to move around.

 Over-the-counter gels or creams may also help eliminate discomfort.
 Additionally, your doctor may give you a corticosteroid injection.
 This can provide long-term relief for joint pain.

-Other pharmacological treatment may include antidepressants to help alleviate sadness or feelings of hopelessness associated with osteoarthritis.
+Other medications may include antidepressants to help alleviate sadness or feelings of hopelessness associated with osteoarthritis.